 The daily trekking distance ranges from 8 to 12 kilometers, taking around 6-7 hours each day.
 Even experienced trekkers can find the trekking journey tiring, especially due to its long duration of more than three weeks.
 Ultimately, the length and duration of the Kanchenjunga Trek are crucial factors that determine Kanchenjunga Trek’s difficulty.

 To be able to complete the Kanchenjunga trek, you need to be in good shape and have a good level of fitness.
 The altitude makes it a challenging trek, and the cold weather can make it even more difficult.
 The terrain is also very rugged, so you need to be able to handle that as well.

 To ensure that you can complete the trek, it is important to do some physical training before attempting the trek.
-This should include cardiovascular exercises such as running or cycling, as well as strength training in order to build up your leg muscles.
-It is also important to have a good diet and plenty of rest in order to prepare for the trek.
+This should include cardiovascular exercises such as running or cycling, as well as strength training to build up your leg muscles.
+It is also important to have a good diet and plenty of rest to prepare for the trek.

 Accommodations and Foods

 Accommodation and food are two necessities while trekking.
 The availability of these two things can make or break your trekking experience.

 Due to the remote location of the trek, there are only a few guesthouses and lodges available and these are often basic with limited facilities.
 There is also a lack of reliable water sources, which means that trekkers have to carry all their water with them.
 Food is also scarce on the trail, with only a few small shops selling snacks and drinks.
 Trekkers, therefore, need to be self-sufficient and carry all their food and water with them.

 Below are some effective ways to deal with the challenges of Kanchenjunga Trekking: